 The National Engineers Week consortium includes more than 100 engineering, scientific and education societies and major corporations committed to preparing the next generation of engineering talent by helping to remove the social, education and economic barriers that deter young students from pursuing careers in STEM – science, technology, engineering and mathematics.
 The national program also provides programs, toolkits and a variety of resources for K-12 educators, as well as college and licensed professionals.

-Leading the National Engineers Week 2015 effort are Shell Oil Company and the American Society of Agriculture & Biological Engineers (ASBAE).
+Leading the National Engineers Week 2016 effort are The Boeing Company, the American Institute for Aeronautics & Astronautics (AIAA), and the Society of Automotive Engineers (SAE) International.
 To learn more about other national programs click http://www.discovere.org/our-programs/engineers-week.